Chaotic Dynamics and Zero-Velocity Structures in the Pluto-Charon CR3BP: Introduction

 The CR3BP also uses a rotating frame, first introduced by Euler, in which both bodies rotate around a common point, a center of mass, known as the barycenter.
 Using a rotating frame is convenient not only for its simplicity, but also because of how the CR3BP will be visually represented, with the primaries remaining seemingly fixed in position.
 This rotating frame introduces the Jacobi constant ($C$), which is a constant of motion, and constrains possible trajectories into allowed and forbidden regions (Zero Velocity Curves) (see Section \ref{subsec:zerovelocityfunction}).

-The case of Pluto and Charon is particularly interesting due to the degree of instability, where even small alterations could transform into drastically divergent trajectories and into varying chaotic outcomes.
-Today, the CR3BP is utilized in trajectory design for complex spacecraft, and especially for missions to Lagrange points, and the model is implemented directly in software such as Ansys Systems Tool Kit (STK).
-In this study, the planar CR3BP is applied to the Pluto--Charon system to examine its dynamic instability and the chaotic evolution of trajectories near its Lagrange points.
+The case of Pluto and Charon is particularly interesting due to the degree of instability, where even small alterations can transform trajectories into drastically divergent and chaotic outcomes.
+Today, the CR3BP is utilized in trajectory design for complex spacecraft, especially for missions to Lagrange points, and the model is implemented directly in software such as Ansys Systems Tool Kit (STK).
+In this study, the planar CR3BP is applied to the Pluto–Charon system to numerically demonstrate and validate its theoretical instability and the chaotic evolution of trajectories near its Lagrange points, emphasizing the computational and educational value of such simulations.